Masterbonk/Visualisation-of-algortihm-BCS-/README.md

 We recommend using Intellej, which is what IDE this software has been programmed in.

+### other libraries
+  download the following library https://github.com/garciadelcastillo/-dashed-lines-for-processing-/tree/master specifically go to dist, download the zip file and excstract

 ## how to run the program
 Run Main.
 A pop up will show up.
 This is the program for whihc the user can interact with.